sambilbow/sambilbow.github.io/_posts/2023-04-12-north-star-on-linux.md

    make && \
    ./openxr-playground
    ```
 7. You should have hand and 6DoF tracking working.
-Congratulations, you won again :tada:
+Congratulations, you won again 🎉

 <br>